 Applicants are encouraged to engage their provider of RSC to think together about the applicant’s professional journey, capacity for reflection, and understanding of parallel process all in relation to readiness for the exam.
 The paper version of the reference rating form can be used to solicit feedback related to knowledge and skill areas of the competencies.
 If you are interested in reviewing PDF versions of the reference rating items with your RSC provider, you can see them here.
 If gaps in knowledge are identified, use the resource list to identify readings that will fulfill the gaps.
 If the provider of RSC expresses reservations related to the capacity to apply IECMH principles into practice, the applicant is encouraged to continue with RSC and the on-going assessment of skills in the areas of Reflection, Thinking, and Working with Others.

 Part One (60 Multiple Choice Questions – 90 minutes)

 The multiple-choice, or quantitative, section is primarily focused on infant and early childhood mental health knowledge specific to work with infants, young children, and their families.
 Most questions will be related to direct service, but there will be some questions related to reflective supervision/consultation, policy, and research.
 The multiple-choice section is the same for all Specialist and Mentor applicants.
 Knowledge gained through course work, specialized in-service training, and self-study will be most useful in this section of the exam.
-IMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 3), and families.
-ECMH-E® applicants are expected to have knowledge on pregnant women, infants, young children (up to age 6), and families.
+IMH-E® applicants are expected to have knowledge on pregnant people, infants, young children (up to age 3), and families.
+ECMH-E® applicants are expected to have knowledge on pregnant people infants, young children (up to age 6), and families.

 Part Two (Vignettes – 90 minutes)